kabirshhaikh/Leetcode/README.md

 -> Build Array from Permutation - leetcode easy problem -> Maximum number of words in a sentence - leetcode easy problem -> Sort the people - leetcode easy problem
+-> Create target array in the given order - leetcode easy problem